What?

 Why?

-Mono-materials can ease material re-use and recycling of a product.
+Mono-materials can ease the maintenance, re-use and effective disassembly/recycling of products.

 Challenges